Fine Art Painters & Exclusive Painting Tips

 Brightness values:

-With oil paints, on the other hand, paint your dark areas first, and gradually add lighter values.
+On the other hand, with oil paints, paint your dark areas first and gradually add lighter values.
 It is harder to mix a darker value once white is added to the mixture.